godotengine/godot-docs/learning/workflow/export/exporting_projects.rst

 peeking at how the game was made, others may just find it inelegant, etc.

-Another reason is that, for distribution, the developer might use a specially compiled binary, which is smaller in size, more optimized and does not include tools inside (like the editor, debugger, etc.).
+Another reason is that, for distribution, the developer might prefer a specially compiled binary, which is smaller in size, more optimized and does not include tools inside (like the editor, debugger, etc.).